netscaler/cloud-native-getting-started/beginners-guide/East-West-cpx-ingress-proxy.md

-# Load balance East-West microservice traffic using Citrix ADC CPX
+# Load balance microservice to microservice (East-West) traffic using Citrix ADC CPX

 In this example, Citrix ADC CPX (a containerized form-factor) is used to route the East-West traffic between microservices (`tea-bevarage` and `coffee-bevarage`) of a sample application (`hotdrink-app`).
 An Ingress rule is deployed to send requests for the microservice to a `frontend-hotdrink` microservice.